kartik01112004/Backend/node/README.md

 It is an ODM library - Object Document Mappingg library we connect them by making schemas and models to communicate between them.

+## Types of requests

+get
+post
+delete
+put (update data)

+## route parameters

+part of routes that can change